kg-boss/ionic-form/src/README.md

 + [IonRadioGroup](https://ionicframework.com/docs/api/radio-group)

 #### NOTE:
-> The checkbox array behaviour is not supported in ionic!
-So instead of putting the same `v-model` for all checkbox, We had to merge the *label* and the *v-model* for each one.
+> The checkbox array behaviour is not supported in Ionic!
+So instead of putting the same `v-model` for all checkbox, We had to merge the *value* and the *v-model* for each one.
 #### Example

 ###### In VueJS